ssimicro/SplunkModularInputsJavaFramework/amqp/appServer/static/README.md

 ## Overview

-This is a Splunk Modular Input Add-On for indexing messages from an AMQP Broker.It utilizes the RabbitMQ Java client library(v3.3.3) , but can be used against any AMQP v1.0 compliant broker.
+This is a Splunk Modular Input Add-On for indexing messages from an AMQP Broker.It utilizes the RabbitMQ Java client library(v3.3.3) , but can be used against any AMQP v0-9-1, 0-9 and 0-8 compliant broker.
 Testing was performed against RabbitMQ Server v3.3.3

 ## What is AMQP ?